ACT-Digital/TestBackJava/README.md

 > You need to be in the project root directory to execute.

 - Run in your IDE the class `ChallengeApplication` to start the server.

+- See the endpoints of the application in http://localhost:8080/swagger-ui.html.